דלג לתוכן הראשי

 On May 13, 2026, the Uzbek site Zamin.uz published a report on a natural plant identified as slowing brain aging.
-The publication is part of a larger trend of traditional medicine in Central Asia trying to integrate into the modern scientific discourse of longevity.
+The publication is part of a larger trend of traditional medicine in Central Asia trying to integrate into the modern scientific discourse on longevity.

 Before rushing to buy, it's worth understanding the broader picture.
 There is a short list of plants with real human evidence, and a much longer list of plants relying solely on tradition and preclinical studies.
 Distinguishing between the two is the difference between an evidence-based decision and an emotional purchase.